 Address: 225 Baker St NW, Atlanta, GA 30313

-Accomodation: Where to Stay near Atlanta
+Accomodation: Where to stay in Atlanta

 Located in the historic Savannah area of Georgia, Forsyth Park spans thirty acres and is the largest park in the district.
 This is a park that only provides access to attractive surroundings but also offers plenty of recreational opportunities as well as access to entertainment.